gnunicorn/discourse-plugin-shared-edit/README.md

 (in order of importance)

  * the title of the modal doesn't pick up properly all the time
- * there seems to be some i18n problems

 ### other Limitations: